Spanish Army

 The Spanish Army (Ejército de Tierra) is the terrestrial army of the Spanish Armed Forces responsible for land-based military operations.
 It is one of the oldest active armies, dating back to the late 15th century.

-The Spanish Army has existed continuously since the reign of King Ferdinand and Queen Isabella (late 15th century).
+The Spanish Army has existed continuously since the reign of King Ferdinand and Queen Isabella in the late 15th century.
 The oldest and largest of the three services, its mission was the defence of Peninsular Spain, the Balearic Islands, the Canary Islands, Melilla, Ceuta and the Spanish islands and rocks off the northern coast of Africa.